What is a password attack?

-However, this also means that some bad actors can take advantage of the federated endpoints available on the internet and use these endpoints to try and determine passwords or to create denial of service attacks.
+This also means that some bad actors can take advantage of the federated endpoints available on the internet to use these endpoints to try to determine passwords or to create denial of service attacks.
 One such attack that is becoming more common is called a password attack.

-There are 2 types of common password attacks.
+There are two types of common password attacks.
 Password spray attack & brute force password attack.

 |Target User||Target Password|

 This attack pattern evades most detection techniques because from the vantage point of an individual user or company, the attack just looks like an isolated failed login.

 For attackers, it's a numbers game: they know that there are some passwords out there that are most common.
 The attacker will get a few successes for every thousand accounts attacked, and that's enough to be effective.
 They use the accounts to get data from emails, harvest contact info, and send phishing links or just expand the password spray target group.
 The attackers don't care much about who those initial targets are—just that they have some success that they can leverage.

 But by taking a few steps to configure the AD FS and network correctly, AD FS endpoints can be secured against these type of attacks.
 This article covers 3 areas that need to be configured properly to help secure against these attacks.